SAP-samples/teched2023-DA261/exercises/ex1/README.md

 🚩 We want to add a a numeric point chart to track full year total quantity planned.
-This number will ultimately be visible in the table as well, but we want to make it more prominent the end-user.
+This number will ultimately be visible in the table as well, but we want to make it more prominent for the end-user.
 Rather than inserting a net-new chart, we are going to duplicate an existing object and repoint it.